 You hold the key to advocate and change the game for women and girls.
-Be part of a community advocating for and influencing gender equality and economic security in central Ohio.
-Keyholder is a night to give visibility to issues affecting women and girls while highlighting solutions to create lasting social change.
+Keyholder is a night to come together to influence gender equality and economic security in central Ohio.
+Be part of an evening to raise awareness and give visibility to issues affecting women and girls while highlighting solutions to create lasting social change.

 Keyholder is successful thanks to the support of our sponsors.
 Corporate support allows all event costs to be underwritten, making every ticket purchased a tax-deductible donation to The Women’s Fund.
 Our goal is to empower every woman to be a philanthropist and corporate support gets us closer to achieving this.

 We want to especially thank American Electric Power for its lead sponsorship of Keyholder 2017!

 And our Private After Party Sponsor, Big Lots Foundation

 Thanks to all our 2017 Keyholder Sponsors:

 Benesch, Friedlander, Coplan & Aronoff LLP

 Ernst & Young LLP

 Frost Brown Todd

 GBQ Partners, LLC